 - take payments directly from your earnings

-- take payments directly from income support or pension credit
+- take payments directly from your Income Support or Pension Credit

 - instruct bailiffs to seize your goods and sell them at auction

-Any further costs due to bailiff action will be added to you debt; the government set the bailiff fee.
+Any further costs due to bailiff action will be added to your debt; the government set the bailiff fee.

-If you do not agree a way forward we may refer your debt to a bailiff company (known as 'enforcement agents').
+If you do not agree a way forward to clear your council tax arrears within the current financial year, we may refer your debt to a bailiff company (known as 'enforcement agents').
 Enforcement agents that operate on our behalf have a formal contract and are monitored for customer service.

 Any further costs due to bailiff action will be added to you debt.